deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience/pt3.md

 The other humans were quite dissimilar to Jenkins.
-Charlotte was from the same landmass and political entity as he was, but was older than him and had apparently joined the mission so as to preach the “truth” of the very religion we were there to study.
+Charlotte was from the same landmass and political entity as he was, but was older than him and had apparently joined the mission so as to preach the "truth" of the very religion we were there to study.
 Most of the crew found it impossible to believe that she was not insane, but Jenkins assured me that her beliefs were considered perfectly normal.
 He seemed embarrassed by the fact.